At Seventeen: Background and recording

 "At Seventeen" was written by Janis Ian at the age of 23 and produced by Brooks Arthur.
-She was inspired to write the single after reading a New York Times article about a young woman who thought her life would improve after a debutante ball and her subsequent disappointment when it did not.
+She was inspired to write the single after reading an article in The New York Times about a young woman who thought her life would improve after a debutante ball and her subsequent disappointment when it did not.
 In the article the girl was 18, but Ian changed it to 17 to fit with her samba guitar instrumental.
 She recalled feeling uncomfortable while writing "At Seventeen" as it predated the confessional song trend of the 1970s.
 She was also uncertain about writing about high school when she had never experienced a homecoming or a prom.
 She said she purposely took her time with the song to ensure it did not lose its "intensity"; she repeatedly stopped and started work on it over the course of three months.
 At the time, she was living with her mother.

 During the recording process, which Ian described as "very tense", she worried she had accidentally stolen the melody from a different song and consulted three friends about it.
 Arthur described the song as "just honest and straight from her heart", and felt it was different from folk or pop music.
 He said Ian was easy to work with as she had prepared by bringing lyric sheets and arrangements to the studio sessions.
 Arthur and Ian had worked together on her 1966 single "Society's Child", during which they formed a close friendship.
 "At Seventeen" was completed in roughly two or three days at 914 Sound Studios; it was recorded on September 17, 1974.
 The final version contains two combined takes, as the initial ending was deemed too weak compared to its start.
 Allen Klein listened in during a session and responded positively to the song.
 Brooks Arthur, Larry Alexander, and Russ Payne were the audio engineers for "At Seventeen".